University Wensam College

-University Wensam College is a higher secondary school located in Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
-Previously called Government Comprehensive High School Dera Ismail Khan, it was renamed when it was taken over by Gomal University in 1979.
+University Wensam College, previously named Government Comprehensive High School Dera Ismail Khan, is a higher secondary school located in Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
+It was renamed when it was taken over by Gomal University in 1979.
 It produces best results in male education in Board of Intermediate and Secondary Education Dera Ismail Khan.

 Admission

 Students can get admission to study: